Kevinmatthews100/lendflow-frontend-assessment/README.md

 bun run vitest ./assignments/<assignment-name>
 ```

-Note that tests for `typescript-type-definition` are statically analyized, and can not be invoked by vitest.
+- Note that tests for `typescript-type-definition` are statically analyized, and can not be invoked by vitest.
 See the [vitest guide on testing types](https://vitest.dev/guide/testing-types#testing-types) for more information.

+- `scroll-cards` includes end to end testing with cypress.
+To run, cd to the scroll-cards assignment, start a dev server with `bun run dev`, and then in a new terminal cd to the assignment again and run `bun run test:e2e`.